microsoft/pai/pai-management/doc/etcd.md

 ## Deployment

-Etcd is deployed as a component of Kubernetes by paictl via running this command:
+Etcd is deployed as a component of Kubernetes via running this command:
 ```bash
 python paictl.py cluster k8s-bootup -p ./path/to/cluster/configuration/dir
 ```